-Blockchain is one of the biggest buzz words in the tech industry, but beyond the hype is a seriously disruptive technology.
+It's not all hype, though, as blockchain is a seriously disruptive technology.
 It is a form of distributed ledger technology, made famous because it is the system on which Bitcoin and other cryptocurrencies are built upon.
-But, as we are slowly finding out, there is more to it than just digital money.
+But, as we are slowly beginning to find out, there is more to blockchain than just digital money.

 Similarly, IBM used blockchain as part of a system that can track the origin and ownership of jewellery.
 This was dubbed 'TrustChain' which is a robust system of record that the jewellery industry could use, running from precious metal suppliers through to jewellers.

 The basic premise of blockchain is that it is a secure method of data storage, as data resides in a limited number of 'blocks' that make up a chain.
 The data sent or received over the chain can be seen by any person, whenever they like, and all changes are confirmed and uploaded at the same time.
 The blocks form a chain, which each new one including a cryptographic hash of the previous one and the time it was saved.

 No-one really knows who invented blockchain.
 Its initial research paper was published under the name 'Satoshi Nakamoto', the same person attributed to the creation of Bitcoin but it's likely that the name on the paper was a pseudonym for a group of people who all had a hand in the technology's development.

 Blockchain solved the problem of 'double spending', recording what transactions had taken place on the network and preventing users from using the same digital token more than once.
 It also presented the opportunity for the currency to be decentralised, so governments and other authorities were not required to regulate or oversee it, making it a completely free, global currency.